asyrofist/asyrofist/README.md

   <a href="https://ponselharian.com/cGcOpriRXI" target="_blank">Gateway ArtaKu Web</a>,
   <a href="https://ponselharian.com/aX4ILe" target="_blank">Gateway GDC APU PPT</a>,
   <a href="https://ponselharian.com/aX4ILe" target="_blank">Artaku Mobile App</a>, and many more
-- Now I work as Fulltack Engineer at  <a href="https://triv.co.id/en">PT.
-Tiga Inti Utama</a>, who develop using <a href="https://ponselharian.com/l7eR" target="_blank">Ruby on Rails as Automate Testing</a>
+- Now I work as Lecturer & Fulltack Engineer at  <a href="https://triv.co.id/en">Universitas Hang Tuah</a>, who maintain <a href="hangtuah.siakadcloud.com" target="_blank">Sistem Informasi Akademik</a>
 - I write content on <a href="https://ponselharian.com/mznqlzX">Medium</a> and <a href="https://ponselharian.com/9bnyrdHxTm">Revue</a>

 ### What i've  learned:point_down:!